“Holiness is avoiding sin. It’s being set apart from the world and staying undefiled.” Or so we’ve been told.

-In the last post we looked at seven fairly useless definitions of holiness.
+In my last article I looked at seven useless definitions of holiness.
 All of them have a measure of truth but none of them contains the whole truth.
 None of them actually tells us what holiness is.
-And this is a problem because we are called to be holy as He is holy.
-How can we do that if we don’t even know what it means?
+And this is a problem because we are called to be holy as he is holy.
+How can we do that if we don’t know what it means?

 So what is holiness?